awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-active-directory.md

 1. Launch an Amazon EC2 instance in the same VPC, subnet, and security groups that you use with AppStream 2\.0\.

-1. Manually join the EC2 instance to your Active Directory domain using the FQDN \(for example, `yourdomain.exampleco.com`\) with the service account that you intend to use with AppStream 2\.0\.
+1. Manually join the EC2 instance to your Active Directory domain by using the FQDN \(for example, `yourdomain.example.com`\) with the service account that you intend to use with AppStream 2\.0\.
 Use the following command in a Windows PowerShell console:

    ```
    netdom join computer /domain:FQDN /OU:path /ud:user /pd:password